cnerg/templates/README.md

     - `appendix.tex`: create an appendices in this file.

  - `content/`: content for all your technical chapters/sections/subsections.
-Feel free to whichever structure of files in this folder your heart desires.
+Feel free to use whichever structure of files in this folder your heart desires.
 Any file you wish to include should be listed with `\input` in some other file, even if it is the main `example-thesis.tex` file.

  - `ans.bst`: bibliography style following ANS standards